 Please adhere to the schools whistleblowing policy.
-Revised in November 2021
+Revised in November 2021 (if using CAPH model policy).

 Whistleblowing Governor: Louis Keveren

 In the event that you do not feel able to follow the schools whistle blowing policy but remain concerned you must discuss your concerns with an appropriate independent body.
 In this situation you could contact: